 When properly finished and sealed, it can prevent moisture from penetrating its surface.
 Sealers help keep liquid spills from making their way through the pores on the floor.
 This reduces the chance for mould or mildew to form.

 Epoxy also helps prevent spills from penetrating the floor’s surface.
-However, it can still suffer from moisture damage some other way.
-The material doesn’t adhere well in damp environments such as in basements.
+However, it can still suffer from moisture damage in some other way.
+The material doesn’t adhere well in damp environments, such as in basements.

-Since epoxy doesn’t breath after it cures, it basically traps any moisture below the floor’s surface.
-This can cause several different problems such as the floor’s paint peeling off and bubbles and blisters forming.
+Since epoxy doesn’t “breathe” after it cures, it basically traps any moisture below the floor’s surface.
+This can cause several different problems, such as paint peeling off, and bubbles or blisters forming.
 It can also lead to mould and mildew formations.

 Winner: Polished concrete